Deep Dive: Yard Work

 To my eye, there's nothing more appealing than completely unspoiled woodland terrain; the opportunity to watch nature at work year round is nothing short of enthralling.
 The woods provide the perfect habitat for birds and other wildlife, which are losing ground to senseless, greedy humans by the minute.
 I've done my best to keep the footprint of my house as small as practical, and I hope that, when it's done, it aesthetically blends into its environment.

 And now, a word or two about gardening—or, in my case, naturalization.
 Well-planned natural gardens offer many benefits besides beauty: they attract pollinating insects, birds and other wildlife, and create their own ecosystems over time.
 Best of all, they require little or no effort to maintain.
 I'm looking forward to the house being done so I can get to work on the landscaping.
-I have over a dozen books on the subject, and I hope one day to have gardens such as this:
+I have over a dozen books on the subject, and I hope one day to have beautiful, natural gardens such as this:

 About Leaf Blowers